Mom, it’s time for the quiz. I don’t know if you are aware of this or not but June 1st was the 50th anniversary of the Beatles’ “Sgt Pepper” album.

 What???
 Excuse me????
 What do the Bee Gees have to do with the Beatles?
-They (The Bee Gees) hated this movie!
+They (The Bee Gees) hated that movie!
 It was the worst career move they ever made!

 Hey, it wasn’t their idea!
-It was their manager’s, Robert Stigwood’s!
+It was their manager’s, Robert Stigwood’s, idea!
 I feel like such a bad Bee Gees fan because I kind of like this movie.

 Shana, you’re the only fan this movie has!

 I once watched a documentary where Barry and his brothers were talking about how much they hated doing it.

 I could never understand why they hated it; except that, well, most of the songs were from “Abbey Road”.

 “Nowhere Man” was in it too, and that’s from “Rubber Soul”!

 Anyway, despite being historically inaccurate, I think Sgt.
 Pepper was an OK film.
 I just hope that Robin and Maurice (in heaven) and Barry (in Miami) can forgive me.
 Here’s the trailer:

 That was the absolute worst trailer I have ever seen!
 And if the movie is anything like that, look out!

 I guess I should play something from the actual “Sgt.
 Pepper” album.